John Packer JP 045V alto saxophone

 yet to be realised

-pays to be careful about where you buy one from.
-Whilst it's true that
+it still pays to be careful about where you buy one from.
+Whilst

-from established retailers - so that in the event of any
+to models from established retailers - so that in the event of any

 The performance of certain models from some retailers is now quite

 well documented - on this site alone you can find a number of reviews

 of ultra-cheap horns from sellers such as Bauhaus Walstein, Windcraft,

 Academy, Largo etc. - and this review marks the addition of one

 the UK's best-known retailers, John Packer, to the list.

 The JP 045 series is their 'step up' student model, one up from

 their basic starter model.
 I doubt many people will kick off with